mfariacastro/mfariacastro.github.io/_pages/teaching.md

 ---
 # Current Teaching

-I will be teaching Intermediate Macroeconomic Theory (Econ 4021) at Washington University in St. Louis as of the Spring of 2023.
+I am teaching Intermediate Macroeconomic Theory (Econ 4021) at Washington University in St. Louis as of the Spring of 2023.
 Please refer to [WashU MyCanvas](https://mycanvas.wustl.edu/) for course information and materials.

 # Past Teaching